Neukirchen an der Enknach parish church, 2009

 - In the facade are the principal pipes of the discant, which are joined at the feet.

-- Suspended mechanics.
+- Suspended key action

-- Mechanical register mechanics.
+- Mechanical stop action.

-- Scope: manual C-d³, pedal C-d¹.
+- Range: manual C-d³, pedal C-d¹.

 Pipework: